 - Fellows nominations (self-nominations are permitted) can be made by any Psychonomic Society member (Member, Fellow, or Emeritus categories) in good standing by the March 1 and September 1 nominations deadlines via the website.
 Graduate students are not eligible.

 - Successful candidates are notified by the Secretary between six and eight weeks after the deadline.

-- General feedback is provided to the unsuccessful candidates based on the deliberations of the Membership committee.
+- General feedback is provided to the unsuccessful candidates based on the deliberations of the Fellows Committee.

 our New Fellows